 6. Will the OCLC System Status Dashboard tell me about planned degradation for updates?

 If you subscribe to email notifications, you will receive an email alerting you when your applications will experience service degradation due to planned maintenance activities.

-When available, OCLC will include a link to Release Notes in email notifications of planned maintenance.
-However, please continue to access Release Notes as you have in the past (for example, through the OCLC Community Center), as some notifications may not include this information.
-The OCLC System Status Dashboard will not include Release Notes for enhancements that can be implemented without causing system degradation.
+When available, OCLC will include a link to release notes in email notifications of planned maintenance.
+However, please continue to access release notes and known issues as you have in the past (for example, through the OCLC Support website), as some notifications may not include this information.
+Please note that you can filter release notes by year.
+The OCLC System Status Dashboard will not include release notes for enhancements that can be implemented without causing system degradation.